The Foolish Old Man Removes the Mountains: Mao's speech

 In a speech at Yan'an on 11 June 1945, Mao Zedong recounted the story, re-interpreting it as a call for collective action:

 Today, two big mountains lie like a dead weight on the Chinese people.
 One is imperialism, the other is feudalism.
 The Chinese Communist Party has long made up its mind to dig them up.
 We must persevere and work unceasingly, and we, too, will touch God's heart.
 Our God is none other than the masses of the Chinese people.
 If they stand up and dig together with us, why can't these two mountains be cleared away?

-Mao's use of the story demonstrated his strong affirmation of the revolutionary will.
+Mao's use of the story was intended to convey his strong affirmation of the revolutionary will.
 Academic Cai Xiang writes that Mao's usage also illustrates the power of the people to reconfigure their relationship with nature and that the speech can be read as part of the basis for a socialist-era philosophy of the environment.